Watch The Greatest Goals From The Greatest Attacking Side Ever Assembled

 Falcao goal in the 64th minute vs. New Zealand

-All three of the matches for their second round group were predetermined to be hosted at Barcelona’s Sarria stadium rather than the 100,000-set Camp Nou.
-The official capacity of the Sarria was 44,000, but rampant supporters led to severe overcrowding as spectators crammed in to watch Brazil, an Argentina team led by Diego Maradona, Mario Kempes and Daniel Passarella and Italy’s Paolo Rossi, Franco Causio and Marco Tardelli.
+All three of the matches for their second round group were predetermined to be hosted at Barcelona’s Sarria stadium rather than the 100,000-seat Camp Nou.
+The official capacity of the Sarria was 44,000 but rampant supporters led to severe overcrowding as spectators crammed in to watch Brazil, an Argentina team led by Diego Maradona, Mario Kempes and Daniel Passarella and Italy’s Paolo Rossi, Franco Causio and Marco Tardelli.

 The two matches involving Brazil in this group of death were two of the greatest in the history of the World Cup.
 In their first, Brazil came up against Maradona’s Argentina with La Albiceleste needing a victory after losing to Italy.

 Brazil absolutely destroyed their opponents, securing a 3-0 lead by the 75th minute with three sensational goals.
-Such was the hurt that they put on their greatest rivals that Maradona was sent off in the 85th minute after deliberately kicking Batista in the chest.
+Such was the hurt that they put on their greatest rival that Maradona was sent off in the 85th minute after deliberately kicking Batista in the chest.

 Brazil's 3-1 victory over Argentina